 I also know that Mutual of America is a sponsor of public television.

-We’re very influenced by our traditional client base, which is the not-for- profit sector, and that client base also cares about making a difference in the world.
+We’re very influenced by our traditional client base, which is the not-for-profit sector, and that client base also cares about making a difference in the world.
 Public Broadcasting is the one opportunity where a voice is given to the really significant issues facing our country and our society, and it’s for that reason that Mutual of America has aligned itself with Public Broadcasting.
 Bill Moyers, we are his sole corporate underwriter and have been for more than a decade, and the relationship is one that we take a great deal of pride in.
-Not because we agree with everything Bill may say on a particular show at a particular time, but because we know that when he expresses an opinion it is thought-provoking and encourages people to engage in deeper discussion of that important issue.
-Similarly, we are the corporate underwriter for Religion and Ethics News Weekly, The Open Mind and Wide Angle; each of them in their own way promotes the idea that important issues deserve good and thorough discussion.
+Not because we agree with everything Bill may say on a particular show at a particular time, but because we know that when he expresses an opinion it is thought-provoking and encourages people to engage in a deeper discussion of that important issue.
+Similarly, we are the corporate underwriter for Religion and Ethics News Weekly, The Open Mind, and Wide Angle; each of them in their own way promotes the idea that important issues deserve good and thorough discussion.
 We don’t all have to agree on every issue, but if we can engage in discussion of the issues we will be a better society for it.

-This kind of “open discussion” philosophy is what you and Bill Flynn put into place when you became involved in the North of Ireland peace effort, and invited the leaders of different parties to speak in New York at the Mutual of America building.
+This kind of “open discussion” philosophy is what you and Bill Flynn put into place when you became involved in the North of Ireland peace effort and invited the leaders of different parties to speak in New York at the Mutual of America building.

 For me, one of the great privileges of working at Mutual of America was to get to know and become friends and work with Bill Flynn.
 And what is incredible about Bill is that anything that excites him, he shares.
 And I was lucky enough that he shared Northern Ireland with me.
-As a result of that, I developed great friendships across all divides in the North of Ireland, and those friendships hopefully led to my playing a supportive role with Bill in the good will that was needed to bring peace to the people in the North.
+As a result of that, I developed great friendships across all divides in the North of Ireland, and those friendships hopefully led to my playing a supportive role with Bill in the goodwill that was needed to bring peace to the people in the North.
 But the peace process is, in my opinion, still in a very early stage, and it is now very much going to depend on the development of a viable economy.
-The children today grow up without the same reality of violence their parents had, but they still don’t have the reality of opportunity that’s needed for them to have a great future.
+Children today grow up without the same reality of violence their parents had, but they still don’t have the reality of opportunity that’s needed for them to have a great future.
 And they deserve to have that, they’re great people on all sides.

 So when did you first visit Ireland?